izlamastfgil/todoApp/README.md

-A basic todo App i created, using context api
+A basic todo App i created in react.js, using context api